nnaben/GRC--Capstone-project-on-Oscorp-CompanyMastery/README.md

     - Large number of high and severe vulnerabilities reported by Qualys

  ## Risk management:
-    - Oscorp has a risk team that performs financial risk acDviDes.
+    - Oscorp has a risk team that performs financial risk actvites.
     - There is no technology or cyber risk process at Oscorp.

   ## Third Party Risk Management: